NIH Academy

 The NIH Academy is a cohort model led by a faculty chair and the Assistant VP of Strategic Research Initiatives, with significant support from Research Development Services.
 The NIH Academy will provide a supportive learning community that trains participants in every stage of the proposal development process, from finding the correct institute and contacting the program officer, to crafting compelling specific aims, to producing key ancillary documents such as the biographical sketch and human subjects research documents.

-The program will include in-person workshops, peer review, external review, dedicated support from RDS, and additional services, including graphic design and scientific editors.
+The program will include in-person workshops, peer review, external review, dedicated support from RDS, and additional services, including graphic design.

 Structure and Time Commitment